You are here

-The Academic Resource Center (ARC) at MassArt provides services and resources to support instruction, enhance student academic success and retain a diverse student body.
-Academic Advisors, Success Coaches, Content Tutors, and Writing Specialists in the ARC guide students in identifying strengths, managing challenges, formulating study plans, and developing the communications skills necessary to share their artistic vision.
-ARC also serves as a space for peer-to-peer interactions that help in the transition to college level academics.
-Student Accessibility Services works closely with faculty and ARC staff to ensure that students with disabilities are provided the necessary accommodations and supports that assist in their success at MassArt.
-The ARC works closely with the Academic Compass program, transfer students, and other college-wide efforts to support a diverse student body.
+The Academic Resource Center (ARC) at MassArt collaborates with students and faculty to support instruction, enhance academic success, and retain a diverse student body.
+Academic Advisors, Success Coaches, Peer Academic Liaisons, and Writing Specialists in the ARC guide students in identifying strengths, managing challenges, planning courses of study, and in developing the communications skills necessary to share their artistic vision.
+The ARC serves as a space for peer-to-peer interactions that enhance the academic and studio experience.
+Student Accessibility Services within the ARC ensures that students with disabilities are provided the necessary accommodations and supports that assist in their success at MassArt.

 All services offered through the ARC are free to MassArt students enrolled in a graduate, undergraduate, or certificate program.

-Academic Advising The ARC is the source for graduation and curriculum requirements, academic college policies, change of major procedures, discussions of academic problems and issues.
-Academic Advisors within the ARC work with students to develop self-reliance, make informed decisions, and identify educational, personal, and life goals as they work toward the completion of their degree.
-Advisors complement the work of faculty advisors to assist students in navigating the extensive resources offered by the college and provide connection to those services throughout the Colleges of the Fenway and the Pro-Arts Consortium, which contribute to their academic achievement.
+Academic Advising: Academic Advisors work with students to develop self-reliance, make informed decisions, and identify educational, personal, and life goals as they work toward the completion of their degree.
+Advisors complement the work of faculty advisors to assist students in navigating the extensive resources offered by the college and provide connection to courses available through the Colleges of the Fenway and the Pro-Arts Consortium.

-Success Coaching Academic Success Coaches encourage students to become actively engaged in the learning process and to develop new strategies for academic self-support.
-Working with students on a one-to-one basis, success coaches introduce skills such as time management, self-motivation, confidence building, and study skills to bring about project completion.
+Success Coaching: Success Coaches encourage students to become actively engaged in the learning process and to develop new strategies for academic self-support.
+Working with students on a one-to-one basis, Success Coaches introduce skills such as time management, self-motivation, confidence building, and study skills to bring about project completion.
 Coaching is available to all MassArt students.

-The Writing Center ARC Writing Specialists work with students to develop written communication skills that support students’ success throughout MassArt and beyond.
+The Writing Center: Writing Specialists work with students to develop written communication skills that support students’ success throughout MassArt and beyond.
 All college related writing projects are eligible to be reviewed by a specialist including general course assignments, research papers, artist statements, grant proposals, internship applications, and cover letters.
-More specialized support is also offered for English language learners and in Art History.